-- Healthy individuals who do not have medical conditions that can impair healing or increase risk of surgery
+Healthy individuals who do not have medical conditions that can impair healing or increase risk of surgery

-- Individuals with a positive outlook and realistic goals for what thigh lift surgery can accomplish
+> - Individuals with a positive outlook and realistic goals for what the surgery can accomplish

-- Individuals committed to leading a healthy lifestyle including proper nutrition and fitness.
+> - Individuals committed to leading a healthy lifestyle including proper nutrition and fitness.

+>

-The best way to determine if you are a candidate for a thigh lift is through a consultation with a plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center.
+> The best way to determine if you are a candidate for this procedure is through a consultation with a plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center.

+>

-How do I prepare for a thigh lift?
+> How do I prepare for a thigh lift?

+>

-Preparing for your thigh lift at Cleveland Clinic Cosmetic & Plastic Surgery Center includes discussing a number of questions about your health, desires and lifestyle with your plastic surgeon, including:
+> Preparing for your thigh lift at Cleveland Clinic Cosmetic & Plastic Surgery Center includes discussing a number of questions about your health, desires and lifestyle with your plastic surgeon, including:

+>

-- Why you want the procedure, your expectations and desired outcome
+> - Why you want the procedure, your expectations and desired outcome